-Seriously, where has Tiffany Haddish been all our lives?
+Seriously, where was Tiffany Haddish all our lives?

-Hard work matters, but the arguably ingenious casting of her in Girls Trip points to the importance of snagging that one key role, because otherwise, the 38-year-old comedian could still be hiding in plain sight.
+Hard work matters, but the unarguably ingenious casting of her in Girls Trip points to the importance of snagging that one key role, because otherwise, the actress and comedian (the above quote is from her early work at the Laugh Factory) could still be hiding in plain sight.
 Melissa McCarthy knows.
 Taraji P. Henson knows.
 Hell, Jim Carrey knows.

 And this is an incomplete list of what she's been up to.
 Someone with a weaker constitution could get vertigo from such a speedy journey to the top.

 But we know for darn sure that there is nothing not strong about Tiffany Haddish.

 Which is good, because there have been very few arenas over the past two years where her sparkling presence hasn't been demanded.
 Also after Girls Trip, she appeared in a Jay-Z video, hosted Saturday Night Live, won a New York Film Critics Circle award, announced the 2018 Oscar nominees, starred in a Super Bowl commercial, presented at the Oscars, hosted the 2018 MTV Movie and TV Awards, won an Emmy for her SNL gig and was surprised by Ms. Moneybags Winfrey herself.